nemild/hack-the-media/README.md

 **Other issues**

-- **Invisible hand of the sponsor/organizer**: Hard to speak badly about any sponsor, as it may impact if you’ll get free follow-up marketing or a future speaker invitation (Example: [Server Density highlights marketing benefit from speaking at MongoDB conference](https://blog.serverdensity.com/does-everyone-hate-mongodb/))
+- **Invisible hand of the sponsor/organizer**: Hard to speak badly about any sponsor/conference organizer, as it may impact if you’ll get free follow-up marketing or a future speaker invitation (Example: [Server Density highlights marketing benefit from speaking at MongoDB conference](https://blog.serverdensity.com/does-everyone-hate-mongodb/))
 - **Surfing on hype**: Conferences need to fill seats, and so often feature tested ideas that will encourage this (e.g., NoSQL)

 **Potential Antibodies**